henrahmagix/henrahmagix.github.io/_posts/2026-07-18-how-llms-ruin-written-communication-part-2.md

 ---
 layout: post
 class: post
-title: How LLMs ruin written communication - part 2
+title: 'How LLMs ruin written communication: part 2'
 subtitle: There is no life in getting answers from machines
 pre_content:
   - nul